 NOCNOC’s vision starts with finding the ideal plot.
-The piece of land has to embody all the qualities for which NOCNOC fell in love with in Ericeira.
+The piece of land has to embody all the qualities with which NOCNOC fell in love with in Ericeira.
 As well as capturing and preserving the local natural beauty, the design respects the integrity of and compliments the environment as a whole.
-The bigger picture is at least as important as the living space within the house, for this adds to the sense of place, community and feeling at home.
+The bigger picture is at least as important as the living space within the house, for this adds to the sense of place, community, and feeling at home.
 And that is exactly the case here.

 João was in heaven when he first found these plots.
-The only two with the perfect orientation, size and depth, not to mention the handy, yet quiet location with a relaxing, green view.
+The only two with the perfect orientation, size, and depth, not to mention the handy, yet quiet location with a relaxing, green view.
 And along with this, a fair price tag.

 And what about the gorgeous L-shape common area?
-Yes, the one with a big fireplace and view over the garden, hill and valley.
+Yes, the one with a big fireplace and view over the garden, hill, and valley.
 Can you imagine entertaining here?

 There is also a quiet reading space, just behind the wall by the sofa.
-The sliding door can be closed and the space converted into a guest-room in no time.
+The sliding door can be closed and the space converted into a guest room in no time.

-Upstairs, both ensuite and bedrooms open up to a common terrace and share the beautiful valley-view.
+Upstairs, both ensuite and bedrooms open up to a common terrace and share the beautiful valley view.
 What is more, there is a walk-in closet and all the cupboards are custom made.

-On top of that, there is also a separate unit that can be used as guest house, office space, or simply as a garage with a stunning view.
+On top of that, there is also a separate unit that can be used as a guest house, office space, or simply as a garage with a stunning view.

 Just like the house, the garden is a dynamic and smart space, enjoying an expansive view beyond the lawn that feels like part of the garden.
 Without the extra work!
 The outdoor sitting areas are a continuation of both the living room and the dining areas, which allows for effortless flow between the two and maximum use.